TimG1964/XLSX.jl/docs/src/formulae/formulas.md

 For most formulas, [setFormula](@ref) will determine the correct attribute value for `t`.
 In cases where it doesn't (usually when using `raw=true`), it is possible to force the formula to indicate (to Excel) that it spills using the `spill=true` keyword option as described above.
-Similarly, in the unlikely event that [setFormula](@ref) might choose to create a spill function incorrectly, ths can be prevented with `spill=false`.
+Similarly, in the unlikely event that [setFormula](@ref) might choose to create a spill function incorrectly, this can be prevented with `spill=false`.

-Rarely, in complex, nested formulae involving cell range references, aggregator functions and/or dynamic array functions, and for any function that spills as a direct result of using a named cell range, it may be necessary to use the `raw` keyword option described above.
+Only rarely in complex, nested formulae involving cell range references, aggregator functions and/or dynamic array functions, and for any function that spills as a direct result of using a named cell range, should it be necessary to use the `raw` keyword option described above.

 !!! note

     Excel is often very fussy about the internal structure of an xlsx file but the resulting error messages (when Excel tries to open a file it considers mal-formed) may be somewhat cryptic.
-    If there is an error in the formula you enter, it may not be clear what it is from the error Excel produces.
+    If there is an error in the formula you enter, it may not be clear what it is from the error Excel produces (as shown below).
 A safe fall back may be to test the formula in Excel itself and copy/paste it into julia.
 Alternatively, copy the formula directly from the xml representation of a working Excel file and use the `raw=true` keyword option (and `spill=true` if the function used creates a spill range).